sandroboehme/cryptotrader/README.md

 # cryptotrader
 This project is work in progress.

 The goal is to run pluggable trading strategies in the cloud.
-The first milestore will be a non pluggable trailing stop-loss strategy that can be run after a long trade at Binance.
+An example of such a strategy is the trailing stop-loss strategy implemented here that can be run after a long trade at Binance.

 The ParabolicSL used in the code is an adapted ParabolicSAR that can start with a custom initial stop-loss depending on the TA of the individual long trade.